PopChar X – Frequently Asked Questions

 - Open the PopChar window.

-- Select "Preferences" from the action menu in the top-left corner of the window.
+- Select "Preferences" from the gear-wheel menu in the top-right corner of the window.

 - In the Activation tab, make sure that “Start PopChar at login” is disabled, then click "OK".